leaflettuce/udacity_nd002/project_2/ReadMe.md

 #Columbus, OH.
 OSM Analysis

 Learned to query mongoDB.
-This is an exploration of Columbus Oh. via OpenStreetMaps
+This is an exploration of Columbus Oh. via OpenStreetMaps.